 Yes.
-Spring Arbor University is accredited by the Higher Learning Commission, the highest level of accreditation available.
-The Social Work program is also separately accredited by the Council on Social Work Education.
-Learn more about our accreditations.
+SAU has received the highest level of accreditation available from the Higher Learning Commission.
+Our social work program is also separately accredited by the Council on Social Work Education.

-A study of first year SAU graduate respondents indicated that 96% are employed and/or enrolled in graduate school (based on alumni data from the class of 2010).
-Our Career Services Office offers a wide variety of programs and services to assist students with their job search.
+Our Office of Career Development offers a wide variety of programs and services to assist students with their job search.
 In addition, many academic departments are active in helping their graduates find work in their field.

 How many academic programs do you offer?

-Yes, we offer a wide variety of courses for dual enrollment.
-This allows high school students with a strong academic record to begin acquiring college credits while still in high school.
-Courses can be taken on the main campus or online.
-Learn more about our dual enrollment program.
+Yes, we offer a wide variety of dual enrollment courses, which allow high school students with strong academic records to begin acquiring college credits.
+Learn more about SAU’s dual enrollment program.